shabds/esatsang/README.md

 # How to Run

-## 1. Download the contents of the dist folder
+## 1. Download the file named DOWNLOAD_ME.zip and unpack its contents on your local system

-## 2. Make sure your E-satsang login credentials are updated in the config:
+## 2. Make sure your E-satsang login credentials are updated in the config.ini file:

 ```
 ESATSANG_USERNAME = "" # Provide UID here
 ESATSANG_PASSWORD = "YYYY-MM-DD" # Provide DOB here
 ```

-## 3. Then, simply run the executable
+## 3. Run the executable

 The above command will start the process and print out what it's doing on the command line.